 PRESENTING A GORGEOUS late 19th Century British made corner cabinet, made of beautiful rosewood and profusely inlaid with marquetry and faux ivory.

-The base front has 2 doors that open to reveal 2 shelves.
-The front of each door is heavily inlaid with marquetry depicting urns, flowers, vases etc. It is also heavily inlaid with finely carved and hand-painted faux ivory sections depicting cherubs and faces on the flowers.
+It is also heavily inlaid with finely carved and hand-painted faux ivory sections, depicting cherubs and faces on the flowers.

 It is edged and banded in gorgeous dark moldings.

-Photos cannot do this piece justice !!!
+Photos cannot do this piece justice!

-Attributed to a well known London makerā¦..Collinson & Lock.ā¦ā¦ā¦ā¦.famous for this type of work and HIGHLY sought after.
+Attributed to a well known London maker …..
+Collinson & Lock, famous for this type of work and HIGHLY sought after.

 The firm Collinson & Lock was founded in the late 19th century by F.G.
 Collinson and G.J.
 Lock, both of whom were former employees of Jackson & Graham.